boothj5/minions/README.md

 XMPP chat bot, with plugin architecture for implementing commands.

 # Overview
-Minions runs as a bot in a XMPP MUC chat room, and responds to commands.
-Commands are implemented as plugins, and may be loaded at runtime by dropping the JAR file in the plugins directory.
+Minions runs as a bot in XMPP MUC chat rooms, and responds to commands.
+Commands are implemented as plugins, and may be loaded at runtime by copying the JAR file in the plugins directory.

 # Project structure